-A typical hearing may include brief opening remarks by the decision maker or hearing officer; questions posed by the decision maker/hearing officer to investigator and one or both of the parties; follow-up questions by one party to the other (typically with the respondent questioning the complainant first); questions by the decision maker/ hearing officer to any witness including the investigator; and follow-up questions by either party (typically with the respondent questioning the complainant first); questions by either party (typically with the respondent questioning the investigator; and follow-up questions by either party (typically with the respondent questioning the witness first).
+A typical hearing may include brief opening remarks by the decision maker or hearing officer; questions posed by the decision maker/hearing officer to investigator and one or both of the parties; follow-up questions by one party to the other (typically with the respondent questioning the complainant first); questions by the decision maker/hearing officer to any witness including the investigator; and follow-up questions by either party (typically with the respondent questioning the witness first).
 The decision maker/hearing officer also will afford either party an opportunity to offer closing remarks at the end of the hearing.
 Offering closing remarks is completely voluntary.